 18. Promote yourself.
 Have you ever thought of using your expertise to create your own business blog?
 Blogs are a fabulous way to show your abilities to the world.
 Writing a business blog provides you with the opportunity to showcase your knowledge, highlight your skills and talents to the world.

 People love reading blogs and are always searching for an interesting read.
-You may even potential employers or clients via an interesting, humanized blog that stays true to your brand or service.
+You may even attract potential employers or clients via an interesting, humanized blog that stays true to your brand or service.

 Create a business blog with a profile on ProfileTree by clicking the blog option in your personal skills profile and start writing!